 Accurate records are kept by the class teacher and SENCO.
-The child's outcomes, teaching strategies and the involvement of specialists informs the One Page Profile.
-This One Page Profile provides an accurate and comprehensive summary of the child and is a used to inform all staff and as part of the transition process from class to class and when transferring to a new school.
+The child's outcomes, teaching strategies and the involvement of specialists informs the All About Me Profile.
+This profile provides an accurate and comprehensive summary of the child and is a used to inform all staff and as part of the transition process from class to class and when transferring to a new school.